 8. Give a present with each purchase

 There is no better time to reward your loyal customers with a little something special than Christmas.
 Here, you have quite a few options.
-You can either include the same gift for every shopper up until Christmas Day, or opt for only giving presents to those who shoppers early.
+You can either include the same gift for every shopper up until Christmas Day, or opt for only giving presents to those who shop early.

 If you can, try to include a present instead of a voucher or discount code.
 This can be virtually anything - from candy and chocolate, to a personalized card or a small stocking filler that can be bought from your website.
 If they love it, they just might buy it for their friends and family!